Ducasse/Citezen/src/Citezen-Model.package/CZTodo.class/README.md

-* on CZentry we could say that all the keyx not in the extended set should be removed.
+* ??not sure?? on CZentry we could say that all the keys not in the extended set should be removed.
 This would simplify the logic.

-* we should propose a clean option to clean seriously the AndreasSystemProfiler
+* we should propose a clean option to clean seriously the bib if needed

 * sorting entries should be independent of it.